Language Barrier (album)

 Language Barrier is a studio album by Jamaican musical duo Sly and Robbie, released in 1985 by Island Records.
 The album features guest musicians Herbie Hancock, Bob Dylan, Afrika Bambaataa, and Manu DiBango.

 Release and reception

 AllMusic awarded the album with three stars and its review by Scott Bultman states: "Sly & Robbie team with producer Bill Laswell for an edgy dub set".
 Village Voice critic Robert Christgau called it a "world-music mishmash".

-The single "Make 'Em Move" reached No. 83 in the UK Singles Chart in November 1985.
+The single "Make 'Em Move" reached No. 83 on the UK Singles Chart in November 1985.

 The album brought the duo international recognition and led on to their subsequent hit album Rhythm Killers in 1987.

+The album entered the top twenty albums chart of the University of Toronto, Scarborough Campus, Community Radio (CSCR) in September 1985, as published in the 17th September 1985 issue of The Underground.